 This hedging property indicates the number of ticks by which Autospreader will adjust the hedge order price.
 As soon as a quoting order receives a fill, Autospreader would normally send an offsetting hedge order at a price that fills the spread at the desired spread price.
 By configuring a Pay Up Ticks value for a leg, Autospreader works the hedge order for a spread price based on your setting (e.g., 1 tick away from the best bid or ask) rather than hitting the bid or lifting the offer when your quote order fills.

-This setting applies to the entire spread and gives you the ability to split a spread order into into smaller disclosed quantities to fill the total spread order quantity.
+This setting applies to the entire spread and gives you the ability to split a spread order into smaller disclosed quantities to fill the total spread order quantity.
 When a disclosed spread order quantity is filled, the next disclosed quantity order is submitted until the entire spread order quantity fills.

 To specify default values for submitting a spread as a reload order, enable the Reload check box and specify the following parameters:

 When you enable reload orders for a spread, the MD Trader widget automatically enables the RLD button.
 It also pre-populates the total and disclosed order quantities with the value specified in the configuration's Disclosed Qty parameter.
 The user can enable or disable the reload order functionality before placing an order.

 Note: Reload can be used in conjunction with Sniper.

 For more information about submitting reload orders from MD Trader, see Submitting a reload order.